Gab12123/DevOps/README.md

 - [The welcome page](/userapi/src/hello.html)
 It is an html page (styled with css) with a form.
 In this form we have the 3 needed fields : username, firstname and lastname.
-To send the forme we used jQuery that posts the data to the route "addUser".
+To send the form we used jQuery that posts the data to the route "addUser".
 These infomartion are then treated in our [app](/userapi/src/index.js) with the following code :

 ```javascript